-The City Employee Assistance Program, will provide confidential, individual and family counseling to all unit employees and their eligible dependents.
+The City Employee Assistance Program, will provide confidential, individual and family counseling to all employees and their household members.
 These services will be furnished by an independent contract agency to be chosen by the City.

 Section 5-2: Health and Dental Insurance